nufuturo-ufcg/clj-smells-catalog/README.md

 ## Multiple Evaluation in Macros

 * __Description:__ This smell occurs when a macro inserts one of its input argument forms (which can be an arbitrary expression) into the generated code more than once without first binding it to a local, temporary variable (e.g., using a gensym like let `[value# ~value]`).
-This is a severe violation of macro hygiene and leads to Hidden Side Effects: the argument expression is unintentionally evaluated multiple times, causing performance degradation or triggering unwanted side effects for the caller.
+This is a violation of macro hygiene and leads to Hidden Side Effects: the argument expression is unintentionally evaluated multiple times, causing performance degradation or triggering unwanted side effects for the caller.

 * __Example:__
 ```clojure